one-pieces/education/README.md

 5. grunt update
 6. grunt develop
 7. 浏览器输入localhost:5000/education

+Attention!!
+If it report some ERROR about "node-sass" when running grunt update, please run "npm rebuild node-sass".
+More detail on http://stackoverflow.com/questions/28409100/try-reinstalling-node-sass-on-node-0-12#

 This project has used MEAN(Mongo, Express, AngularJS, NodeJS) framework.
 The following is the file structure: